jedalong/hi_crossing/README.md

 `Table_CrossingType.csv`: A csv file with a table of the number of crossings associated with each OSM valye.
 `Table_FixCrossings.csv`: A csv file with only those fixes associated with a crossing.
 First fix in a crossing segment only.
-`Shapfile_Crossings.shp`: A shapefile with crossing locations (also has .shx,.dbf.prj files) `Map_Crossings.html`: An interactive map widget of crossing locations derived from R package mapview.
-Includes a corresponding data folder.
+`Shapfile_Crossings.shp`: A shapefile with crossing locations (also has .shx,.dbf.prj files)

 ### Settings